containeroo/SyncFlaer/README.md

 ### Kubernetes

 You can run SyncFlaer as a Kubernetes CronJob.
-For an example manifest, please refer to the files located at `examples/deploy`.
+For an example deployment, please refer to the files located at `examples/deploy`.

 ## Configuration

 ### Overview

-SyncFlaer is configurable via a YAML config file and some specific [environment variables](#environment-variables).
+SyncFlaer must be configured via a [YAML config file](#full-config-file).
+Some secrets can be configured using [environment variables](#environment-variables).

 #### Minimal Config File